 This is not where I belong

-Quite the opposite to that, popular music embraces everything about this life—especially the parts typically condemned by the religious guardians of morality.
-Church leaders instinctively understand that “sex positivity” is associated with a loss of power for the church.
-The more people fall in love with sex, the less interesting piety becomes.
-The two will always war with one another for your attention.
-And yes, I know this is deeply offensive to those who have labored long and hard (heh) to claim sexuality for the Christian faith.
-I have listened to their pleas and their sales pitches and I just don’t buy it.
+And yes, I know this is deeply offensive to those who want to claim sexuality for the Christian faith.
+I’ve listened to their sales pitches and I just don’t buy it.
 It always comes across as awkward at best and creepy at worst.
-Somehow piety and eroticism just don’t mix.
+At least for the Abrahamic religions, piety and eroticism just don’t mix.
 They each point your attention in opposite directions, and churches know which force is stronger, so they fight it with all the’ve got.

 They hit teens particularly hard with the fear of sex, convincing them that nothing is more central to being a Christian youth than not having it.
 This is their identity marker.
 References to sex must be absent from your music, your movies, your Twitter account, and your dating life (assuming you “date” at all, and haven’t hopped onto the “courtship” bandwagon to ensure you don’t sin).
 It’s the main thing, the watershed issue.